-Persons with co-occurring mental and substance abuse disorders must address both issues if there is any hope for them to recover completely.
-Some people take drugs to alleviate symptoms of mental health problems, and some individuals take drugs which then, in turn, causes symptoms which mimic mental health problems, such as depression and anxiety.
-Drug treatment professionals know how to differentiate between the two, and can work with clients to appropriately treat real mental health problems in tandem with any other substance abuse treatment that is done with the person.
-This has proven to be effective in keeping people with mental health disorders off of drugs and alcohol and mentally stable and happy.
+Persons with co-occurring mental and substance abuse disorders must handle both issues if there is any hope for them to become fully rehabilitated.
+Some individuals take drugs to relieve symptoms of mental health disorders, and some individuals take drugs which then, in turn, causes symptoms which mimic mental health issues, such as depression and anxiety.
+Drug treatment professionals know how to differentiate between the two, and can work with clients to appropriately treat real mental health problems in tandem with any other substance abuse treatment that is done with the individual.
+This has proven to be effective in keeping people with mental health disorders off of drugs and alcohol and mentally stable and healthy.

-It is not unusual for someone with HIV/AIDS to end up in a substance abuse rehab program in search of help for serious addiction issues.
-Often people who abuse drugs and alcohol are predisposed to such diseases due to certain circumstances which afflict the drug culture such as sharing dirty needles to inject drugs or becoming involved in risky sexual behavior because of lowered sexual inhibitions caused by drug use.
-Persons with HIV/AIDS should have effective treatment just like any otherwise healthy addicted person.
-Drug and alcohol rehabilitation facilities that accept and cater to persons with HIV/AIDS offer specialized care to address any health issues that may come up in the course of treatment.
-This way, any physical barriers to rehabilitation are resolved so that they can conquer their addiction and maintain a drug-free lifestyle.
+It is not unusual for persons with HIV/AIDS to end up in an addiction treatment program receiving help for severe addiction issues.
+Often individuals who abuse drugs and alcohol are predisposed to such diseases due to certain circumstances which afflict the drug culture such as sharing dirty syringes to inject drugs or becoming involved in risky sexual behavior because of lowered sexual inhibitions caused by drug use.
+Persons with HIV/AIDS deserve effective treatment just like any otherwise healthy addicted person.
+Drug and alcohol treatment programs that accept and cater to persons with HIV/AIDS provide specialized care to address any health issues that may come up in the course of treatment.
+This way, any physical barriers to rehabilitation are alleviated so that they can conquer their addiction and maintain a drug-free lifestyle.

-Gays and Lesbians can sometimes have unique treatment needs when receiving substance abuse treatment.
-A specialized curriculum and treatment atmosphere which is conducive to the needs of gays and lesbians is obtainable at certain drug and alcohol treatment programs around the country which understand the unique needs and challenges which gays and lesbians will encounter during treatment.
-Gay and lesbians can achieve full rehabilitation and recovery just like any other person in treatment, however it can be beneficial for gays and lesbians to be in a supportive environment which doesn't judge them or alienate them due to their sexual preference.
+Gays and Lesbians can sometimes have unique treatment needs when receiving substance abuse rehabilitation.
+A specialized curriculum and treatment atmosphere which is conducive to the needs of gays and lesbians is offered at certain drug treatment programs around the country which understand the unique needs and challenges which gays and lesbians will encounter during recovery.
+Gay and lesbians can achieve full rehabilitation and recovery just like any other individual in treatment, although it can be beneficial for gays and lesbians to be in a supportive atmosphere which doesn't judge them or segregate them because of their sexual preference.

-Whether it is evident or not, seniors and older adults encompass a considerable percentage of individuals in the United States who struggle with drug and/or alcohol abuse and addiction.
-As the baby boomer generation ages, this will become an even bigger problem with an even bigger need for drug treatment programs which are prepared to treat seniors and older adults who are in need of rehabilitation for addiction problems.
-Seniors and older adults are faced with many physical challenges as a result of their age, which can affect treatment outcome if not addressed concurrently.
-It is beneficial for seniors and older adults to find treatment before any long term consequences arise.
+Whether it is apparent or not, seniors and older adults comprise a considerable percentage of individuals in the United States who struggle with drug and/or alcohol abuse and addiction.
+As the baby boomer generation ages, this will become an even bigger problem with an even bigger need for drug rehabilitation centers which are prepared to treat seniors and older adults who are in need of treatment for addiction issues.
+Seniors and older adults are faced with many physical challenges as a result of their age, which can have an impact on treatment outcome if not addressed concurrently.
+It is beneficial for seniors and older adults to seek rehabilitation before any long term consequences arise.

-Criminal justice clients typically need drug or alcohol treatment due to problems with drug and alcohol abuse.
-Due to the nature of the criminal justice system, there are specific steps and guidelines that must be adhered to in order to be accepted into a criminal justice substance abuse rehab program or recovery program.
+Criminal justice clients often need drug rehabilitation due to problems with drug and alcohol abuse.
+Due to the nature of the criminal justice system, there are distinct steps and guidelines that must be adhered to in order to be accepted into a criminal justice substance abuse rehab center or recovery program.
 The first step is to determine the criminal justice clients eligibility.
-This step is completed by a panel of officials who decide how much and what type of drug is necessary.
-Often, the criminal justice clients receive their substance abuse rehabilitation while they are incarcerated.
-For optimum results, they are encouraged, if not strictly directed, to continue their recovery once they leave jail and enroll in a sober living home or a long-term residential transitional living program.
+This step is completed by a panel of officials who decide how much and what type of treatment is necessary.
+Often, the criminal justice clients receive their drug and alcohol rehabilitation while they are incarcerated.
+For optimum results, they are encouraged, if not strictly directed, to continue their recovery once they leave jail and enroll in sober living or a long-term residential transitional living program.

-Medicaid is a type of health insurance which is made available to individuals in certain low-income tax brackets.
-Eligibility for Medicaid is dependent on income and other factors such as whether or not the person has dependents and if they receive any other assistance.
-Medicaid may possibly even cover the costs associated with drug or alcohol rehabilitation, and there are many drug and alcohol treatment facilities throughout the country which are covered through Medicaid.
-Most drug and alcohol rehab programs which are covered through Medicaid may only provide a limited treatment curriculum and may only supply such treatment on a short term basis, typically 30 days or less.
-Individuals who have Medicaid should look for which programs cover the greatest amount of treatment for the most amount of time to acquire the full rewards of such a program.
+Medicaid is a type of health insurance which is accessible to individuals in certain low-income tax brackets.
+Eligibility for Medicaid depends greatly on income and other circumstances such as whether or not the individual has dependents and if they receive any other assistance.
+Medicaid may possibly even cover the costs associated with drug or alcohol rehabilitation, and there are many drug and alcohol rehabilitation facilities throughout the country which are covered through Medicaid.
+Most drug rehabilitation facilities which are covered through Medicaid may only provide a limited treatment curriculum and may only provide such treatment on a short term basis, usually 30 days or less.
+Individuals who have Medicaid should research which programs cover the greatest amount of treatment for the most amount of time to acquire the full rewards of such a program.

-Some individuals are covered through state financed insurance because they do not meet the eligibility requirements for Medicaid.
+Some people are covered through state financed insurance because they do not qualify for Medicaid.
 Some states however offer state financed health insurance to those who cannot afford private health insurance.
-State financed health insurance programs will sometimes cover the costs associated with substance abuse treatment at a wide variety of drug and alcohol rehabilitation centers around the country.
+State financed health insurance programs will sometimes cover the costs associated with substance abuse treatment at a variety of drug rehab centers around the country.
 State financed insurance other than Medicaid may cover both outpatient or inpatient drug rehab services.
-To find out which rehab facilities will accept state financed insurance, speak with a drug treatment advisor.
+To find out which treatment facilities will accept state financed insurance, speak with a drug and alcohol treatment advisor.

-Military health insurance typically pertains to TRICARE and is a normally accepted insurance for particular drug rehab facilities.
-A drug rehab that accepts military insurance will normally accept most other types of insurance as well.
-TRICARE commonly covers detox, rehab and outpatient treatment.
+Military health insurance normally pertains to TRICARE and is a commonly accepted insurance for particular drug treatment programs.
+A drug rehab that accepts military insurance will commonly accept most other types of insurance as well.
+TRICARE generally covers detoxification, rehab and outpatient treatment.